t49tran/koa-redis/ReadMe.md

 ## koa-redis

-koa-redis is a mongodb middleware for koa@2, using redis and bluebird, support connection pool, inspired by koa-mongo middleware https://github.com/nswbmw/koa-mongo.
+koa-redis is a redis middleware for koa@2, inspired by koa-mongo middleware https://github.com/nswbmw/koa-mongo.
 It's written in Typescript and support koa2 async / await syntax.

+It provides a promisified wrapper for [node-redis](https://github.com/NodeRedis/node-redis) client using bluebird.

 ### Usage